lvgl/lv_apps/src/lv_settings/README.md

 # Settings menu

-**A collections of ready to use components to create smartphone like menus**
+**A collections of ready to use components to create smartphone-like menus**

 ![Settings menu with LittlevGL](../../examples/lv_ex_settings/lv_ex_settings_2.gif)

 ## Overview

-The menu build up from
+The menu build-up from
 1. A *root item* which opens the menu on click
 2. Pages of the menu

-There is a back button every page to go back to the previous page or on the last page to close the menu.
+There is a back button every page to go back to the previous page or on the first page to close the menu.

-These descriptor element of menu items is `lv_settings_item_t`.
+The descriptor elements of menu items have `lv_settings_item_t` type.
 It has the following fields:
 - **type** of the item (`LV_SETTINGS_TYPE_...`).
 See below.
 - **name** name of the item as a string
 - **value** current value of the item as a string